HHS LogoMeet the Herd

 COPPER'S MUD MAGNET ~ Storm ~ A 2001 APHA, bay, tovero stallion.
 Storm is good minded and is a natural pleasure horse who is also talented in reining.
 We hope to have foals by Storm in our lesson program in the future as he is smart, well built and his dam's one of the best, beginner school horses ever (see Copper) and is currently an important part of our lesson program.
 Storm has great bloodlines that go back to Leo, King, Hank-A-Chief, Three Bars, Cherokee Maiden and many more well known foundation quarter horses and paints.
 He is quiet enough as a stallion that I had some students help me to start him under saddle.
 Eventually, he had 3 months of reining training and if I had time to do it back then (2005-06), I would have shown him.
 He is smart and reining on Storm was one of the highlights of my year.
 It was fun!
 Storm is currently living a life of leisure here on the farm.
 He seems just fine with that!

-MISCHIEF MANAGED ~ Rain ~ A 2005, registered appaloosa filly by DZ Weedo (a 9-time World Champion), out of Snickers (above).
+MISCHIEF MANAGED ~ Rain ~ (SOLD) A 2005, registered appaloosa filly by DZ Weedo (a 9-time World Champion), out of Snickers (above).
 With that breeding she has potential to do anything and is worked out to be a great project for my experienced riders.
 Like her sire, Rain has a nice, natural jog and is a nifty little pleasure horse who enjoys the trails too.
 See more pictures of her on the foals page.
 Rain's great grand sire was Zippo Pine Bar who is in the AQHA Hall of Fame and her grandfather was Dandy Zippo.
 Her grand-dam is the ApHC Hall of Fame mare Merry Weedo.
 RAIN has been sold!
 Congratulations to her new owner!

 Off to greener pastures but never forgotten